 - Kelly Blynn G, Urban Studies and Planning

 - Lauren Chai G, Mechanical Engineering

-- Orpheus Chatzivasileiou G, Chemical Engineering; Secretary, Graduate Student Council
+- Orpheus Chatzivasileiou G, Chemical Engineering; Vice President, Graduate Student Council

 - David Friedrich, Senior Director, Housing Operations and Renewal Planning, Division of Student Life

 - Stephen Graves, Chair, Faculty Committee on Campus Planning; Abraham Siegel Professor of Management, Sloan School of Management

 - Will Kimball G, Sloan School of Management; Eastgate President

 - Suzy Nelson, Vice President and Dean for Student Life